Skip To Main Content

 Get Doncaster Moving Advisory Board Member

-I am a Strategic Lead for Sport England working across both Doncaster and Calderdale Local Delivery Pilots.
+I am the Place Relationship Manager for Sport England working with the Get Doncaster Moving Local Delivery Pilot.
 I feel really privileged to be part of this work alongside colleagues in Doncaster to reduce inactivity levels.
 We want to transform lives with and through physical activity and sport.

 Doncaster are part of a Sport England pilot programme (along with 11 other places across England) that look at different ways to support people to be active and change the local conditions to make this a reality.
 We know that certain groups of people do not have the routes to physical activity that many access with ease and by routine.
 We realised that we needed a different conversation but one that started from people's lives and the local context and local environment in which they live – working with and alongside people and not doing to.